constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/introduction.md

-Given these hypermedia-based constraints, it is therefore possible for a client-side query engine to interpret them and use them during SPARQL query execution.
+Given these hypermedia-based constraints, it is therefore possible for a client-side query engine to interpret those constraints and use them during SPARQL query execution.
-Furthermore, the engine could map them to SPARQL FILTER expressions, and only fetch those fragments that could contribute to query results.
+Furthermore, the engine could map the constraints to SPARQL FILTER expressions, and only fetch those fragments that could contribute to query results.

 One approach to achieve this, is to apply a query paradigm called